toggledbits/Reactor-docs/docs/Installation.md

 ### From the Vera Plugin Marketplace (Vera)

-Reactor can be installed via the "Install Apps" function in the Vera UI.
-This is the recommended approach for Vera systems.
-Use the search function there to search for "Reactor" and it should pop right up.
+Updates to Reactor are no longer published through the Vera App Marketplace.
+Please install using from Github directly using the instructions below.

 ### From the AltAppStore (Vera & openLuup)

 The AltAppStore (under ALTUI) offers all current releases of Reactor as well as the current stable development branch.
-To install, find Reactor in the AltAppStore, choose the version you'd like to install, and click the "Alt" button.
+To install, find Reactor in the AltAppStore, choose the version you'd like to install (recommended: `stable`), and click the "Alt" button.

 ### Directly from Github (Vera & openLuup)